AndriiHensiruk/SimpleFPSTemplate_Pingle/README.md

 # FPSTemplate
-Simple C++ FPS Template for Unreal Engine 4
+A game with the generation of balls and their destruction C++ FPS Template for Unreal Engine 4